grunnt/grunnt.github.io/content/projects/yab-world.md

 - Escape = return to menu

 ## Features:
-- An infinite editable block-worldm generated in real-time using 3D noise
+- An infinite editable block-world, generated in real-time using 3D noise
 - Different world types: rough hills (a la original Minecraft), an alien ice landscape, a water world or a flat world
 - Arcade style collision detection and player movement
 - Simple resource gathering and building